AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.5.3 =
+* "All 404 Redirect to Homepage" causes settings page to disappear - FIXED

 = 2.5.2 =
 * Super Duper v2 causing some issues with builders that use widgets, rolled back to SDv1 to resolve - FIXED